 Air freight rates

-Air freight is usually the quickest way of shipping your possessions from A to B, but it can be considerably more expensive than shipping or road freight.
+Air freight is usually the quickest way of shipping your possessions from A to B. It can be considerably more expensive than shipping or road freight, however.

 Air freight transit times